-The reception was in the fields of Bavaria renamed Theresienwiese (“Therese’s Fields”) to honor the Crown Princess.
-Everyone was invited to celebrate the occasion.
-It is now referred to as “Wiesn”.
-It is still held in these fields and as tradition remains, free and open to all people.
+follow The reception was in the fields of Bavaria renamed Theresienwiese (“Therese’s Fields”) to honor the Crown Princess.
+Everyone was invited to celebrate the occasion – “Wiesn”.
+It is still held in these original fields (although more of a fairground than a field now) and as tradition remains, free and open to all people.

 You can get Oktoberfest shipped out to other parts of the world, but only Oktoberfest beer (Marzen) is sold at the fairgrounds.
 Well that and some wines, but I digress again.